Musculoskeletal Pain and Inflammation

 Pain Relief with Nadi Swedana

-Nadi swedana is a traditional localized steam treatment that is used as an adjunct therapy to the cleansing measures known as panchakarma (deep cleansing and rejuvenation), or administered as a day treatment as often as needed. session consists in receiving a jet of herbally infused steam to specific areas of the body, while medicated oils are vigorously massaged on the site at the same time.
+Nadi swedana is a traditional localized steam treatment that is used as an adjunct therapy to the cleansing measures known as panchakarma (deep cleansing and rejuvenation), or administered as a day treatment as often as needed.
+A session consists in receiving a jet of herbally infused steam to specific areas of the body, while medicated oils are vigorously massaged on the site at the same time.
 This drives the properties of the herbal oils deep into the tissues, stimulating circulation and burning away ama (toxins).
 The steam is infused with blood moving herbs like eucalyptus, sage, cinnamon, camphor, ginger, or calamus to remove stagnation, dispel waste products and counteract the cold qualities of vata in the muscles and joints.

 It mainly targets excess vata and kapha conditions and is used to address a wide variety of musculoskeletal disorders.
 Even inflammatory conditions can be calmed by settling the wind-like characteristic of vata dosha.
 Typically, the focus of the procedure is on the troublesome areas, such as low back, knees, as well as the neck and shoulders, but can also be performed on larger areas of the body as a general vata management therapy.